percyfal/ratatosk/README.md

 * CANCELLED: Pickling states doesn't currently seem to work?

 * DONE: Modify graph representation so only task name is shown

+* DONE: Have had weird problems with cutadapt.
+Using the '-o' flag should generate gzipped output.
+However, the job runner uses tmp files, which by default don't use 'gz'-suffix.
+A workaround for now is to add the suffix in CutadaptJobRunner.
+This works on Linux, but for some reason I can't get it to work on MacOSX.

+* 'DONE': Currently they live in ratatosk.scilife, but the principle is clear.
+Add ratatosk.pipelines in which pipeline wrappers are put.
+  In the main script then import different pre-defined pipelines so one could change them via the command line following luigi rules